wp-staging/wp-staging/src/readme.txt

 == Screenshots ==

 1. Step 1.
-Create a new WordPress staging site
+Create a new WordPress staging / backup site
 2. Step 2.
 Scanning your website for files and database tables
 3. Step 3.
-Wordpress Staging site creation in progress
+Wordpress staging site creation in progress
-4. Finish!
+4. Finish - Access your backup / staging site

 == Changelog ==

+= 2.7.6 =
+* New: Compatible up to WordPress 5.5.1
+* New: Add WP_ENVIRONMENT_TYPE constant for staging site
+* New: Better and wider test coverage
+* New: Implementing of automated CI tests
+* New: Huge code base refactor for cleaner code
+* New: Updated authentication mechanism for ajax requests
+* New: Show welcome video message
+* New: Show message asking for admin credentials on login form
+* New: Move WP STAGING menu down below the menu Plugins
+* New: Selected tables are highlighted with a blue background color
+* Fix: Show access denied message if a non but existing user tries to access the staging site
+* Fix: Remove wp_logout() in staging site login form to prevent multiple login log entries with plugin WP Activity Log
+* Fix: Wrong german translations
+* Fix: Cloning fails if there is no underscore in table prefix

 = 2.7.5 =
 * New: Compatible up to WordPress 5.4.2